secretGeek/today-i-learned-staging/linux/SSH.md

 ## Add your public key to digital ocean

-Go to your profile: https://cloud.digitalocean.com/settings/profile
+Go to your DO profile: <https://cloud.digitalocean.com/settings/profile>

 Click "Security" on the left hand side...